Lupus & Nutrition: Is There a Perfect "Lupus Diet?"

 The Flare Soother Meal Plan: Treats symptom flares

-The Kidney Care Meal Plan: Supports damaged kidneys with recipes low in sodium, fat and potassium.
+The Kidney Care Meal Plan: Supports damaged kidneys with recipes low in sodium, fat, and potassium.

-Having read the book and having penned the foreword, I personally feel “The Lupus Diet Plan” is a must-have addition to your culinary and lupus book collection.
-This diet provides an excellent education into the science behind the food, while supporting the emotional journey with gratitude and wellness charts.
+Having read the book and having penned the foreword, I personally feel The Lupus Diet Plan is a must-have addition to your culinary and lupus book collection.
+This diet provides an excellent education into the science behind the food while supporting the emotional journey with gratitude and wellness charts.

-For more information on “The Lupus Diet Plan” please click here.
+For more information on The Lupus Diet Plan, please click here.

 The DASH Diet

-The DASH diet is a popular dietary pattern for those suffering from hypertension (high blood pressure) but has also become increasingly popular among those who have lupus and other inflammatory conditions that affect the cardiovascular system.
+The DASH diet is a popular dietary pattern for those suffering from hypertension (high blood pressure), but it has also become increasingly popular among those who have lupus and other inflammatory conditions that affect the cardiovascular system.
 Promoted by the U.S. National Heart, Lung, and Blood Institute, The DASH diet was voted the best diet for 2018 by TIME Magazine and is recommended by the U.S. Department of Agriculture as one of its ideal eating plans.

-The DASH Diet stands for for Dietary Approaches to Stop Hypertension.
+The DASH Diet stands for Dietary Approaches to Stop Hypertension.
 Over 1 billion people are affected by hypertension, and in a recent lupus study, 40% of the women in the trial (under the age of 40) were considered to be hypertensive.
 This led researchers to create a diet plan that provided a large amount of particular nutrients that have been shown to protect individuals against the risk of increasing high blood pressure.

-The diet focuses on fruits, vegetables, whole grains, and low-fat dairy foods and also includes meat, fish, poultry, nuts, and beans.
+The diet focuses on fruits, vegetables, whole grains, and low-fat dairy foods, and also includes meat, fish, poultry, nuts, and beans.
 You will notice limited inclusion of sodium, sugar-sweetened foods and beverages, red meat, and added fats.

 Talk to your doctor about whether the DASH Diet is the right nutritional path for you, particularly if you suffer from high blood pressure, cardiovascular disease, or diabetes.

-For more information on the “DASH Diet” please click here.
+For more information on the DASH Diet, please click here.

-Mediterranean Diet
+The Mediterranean Diet

 The Mediterranean Diet meal plan is high in fruits and vegetables, as well as healthy fatty foods like fish, nuts, and olive oil.
 Research has shown that the traditional Mediterranean diet reduces the risk of heart disease.
 Since cardiovascular disease is the number one cause of death in SLE, it is important to be proactive with protecting your heart.